Sheepolution/how-to-love/book/chapter24.md

 end
 ```

 But right now if we want to do an action as we land, in this case setting `canJump` to `true`, we have to do it in the `Entity` class.
+Something we could technically do, but this jumping code is for the player specifically.
 Let's add a function that is called upon resolving collision, so that we can override those functions in the `Player` class.

 ```lua
 --! file: entity.lua